Member News: May + June 2017

 Time Warp: Tartan to Taffeta to Tie-Dye

-SAVE THE DATE FOR THE ANNUAL BENEFIT GALA
+ANNUAL BENEFIT GALA

 We are busy planning for our annual benefit Gala, the Museum’s largest fundraising event of the year.
 Join us for a dazzling evening of fine food, drinks and art on Saturday, June 17.
 Stay tuned for details!